Thelle/KiteX/README.md

 #Learnings

+## Video Tracking - Open CV, GPUImage
+Initially I tried to install and run Open CV on my iPhone.
+After trying for hours I began seeking other options.
+I found a post/article by the creator of GPUImage showing GPU accelerated image/color tracking - and though it was perfect.
+I initially implemented the current solution with the original GPUImage, but later realized that a swift version GPUImage2 had been made.
+The API had changed slightly so I ended up rewriting most of it, with the logic mostly staying the same.
+GPUImage2 is really easy to work with and very powerful!
+Great job.

 ## HTTP vs Websocket
 I always start out with the simplest solution that I expect to work.
 In order to control the stepper motor I would send HTTP requests from my iPhone directly to the ESP8266, that which were acting as a accespoint.